Home>Academics>Master Programs>Sciences Po Law School Clinic

 Language of Instruction: French.

-Clinic Structure: in addition to the year-long Clinic Seminar itself, students must also take a mandatory elective course “XXX” taught in the Fall semester by XXX at PSIA (18 ECTS in total).
+Clinic Structure: in addition to the year-long Clinic Seminar itself, students must also take a corequisite course “XXX” (TBC) taught in the Fall semester by XXX at PSIA (18 ECTS in total).

-• For students registered in a simple 2-year degree, a dual degree or a one-year degree at PSIA who have selected the Project Management concentration:
+• For students registered in a simple 2-year degree or a dual degree at PSIA who have selected the Environment and Sustainability concentration:

-• Semester 1: The Clinic Seminar counts as the first course in the Project Management concentration.
-The mandatory elective course counts as the second course in Project Management concentration.
+• Semester 1: The Clinic Seminar counts as the first course in the Environment and Sustainability concentration.
+The corequisite course counts as the second course in the Environment and Sustainability concentration.

-• Semester 2: The Clinic Seminar counts as the third and the last course in the Project Management concentration.
+• Semester 2: The Clinic Seminar counts as the third and the last course in the Environment and Sustainability concentration.

-Eligible Students: First-year students, dual degree students, one-year degree students at PSIA who have selected the Project Management concentration.
+Eligible Students: First-year students and dual degree students at PSIA who have selected the Environment and Sustainability concentration.

 Language of Instruction: French.
 Clinic seminars are taught in French (but some discussions will be held in English).

-• For students registered in a simple 2-year degree, a dual degree or a one-year degree at PSIA who have selected the Migrations concentration:
+• For students registered in a simple 2-year degree or a dual degree at PSIA who have selected the Migration concentration:

-• Semester 1: The Clinic Seminar counts as the first course in the Migrations concentration.
-The mandatory elective course counts as the second course in the Migrations concentration.
+• Semester 1: The Clinic Seminar counts as the first course in the Migration concentration.
+The corequisite course counts as the second course in the Migration concentration.

-• Semester 2: The Clinic Seminar counts as the third and the last course in the Migrations concentration.
+• Semester 2: The Clinic Seminar counts as the third and the last course in the Migration concentration.

-Eligible Students: First-year students, dual degree students, one-year degree students at PSIA who have selected the Migrations concentration.
+Eligible Students: First-year students or dual degree students at PSIA who have selected the Migration concentration.

 Language of Instruction: French.